saperez17/personal-notes/Javacript/hoisting.md

-#Hoisting
+# Hoisting
-Hoisting in js referes to the ability to call a method, or variable before it was created.
+Hoisting in js referes to the ability to call a method, or variable before **it was created**.

 ## Function declaration vs Function expression
 A simple example of hoisting would be that of function expression vs function declaration.